 This website is an educational resource on ‘critical appraisal’ and ‘research methodology’ for surgeons and trainees in the UK and beyond.
+CRAMsurg is also a charitable association, you can read our charitable purpose and request a copy of our trust deed!
+All material created for this project is released under an attribution-non commercial-share alike licence!

 Surgeons are expected to be able to critically review research papers in their field and recognize the limitations of the research and the implications on their practice.
 Trainees are also expected to develop and conduct their own research, often with little academic supervision.